Top 10's guide to

-The artwork that can be found throughout the art galleries in Darwin City are about as diverse as the artists that create them.
-Ranging from contemporary pieces by well-known artists, to local traditional indigenous artwork, there truly is something to suite everyone’s taste.
+The artwork found throughout the galleries in Darwin City are as diverse as the artists that create them.
+Ranging from contemporary pieces by well-known artists, to local traditional Aboriginal artwork, there truly is something to suite everyone’s taste.
 Artwork ranges from prints to canvases, to hand-woven baskets and other gifts.

 6. Catch a film under the stars